HomeTop HeadlinesBeloved Rock Legend Gone at 76

 From New Jersey Bars to Global Stardom

-Those records produced the Locorriere-sung “Sylvia’s Mother,” which went top five in both the U.S. and U.K. in 1972, along with “Carry Me, Carrie” and the group’s signature smash “The Cover of ‘Rolling Stone,” sung by Ray Sawyer, which reached the U.S. Top 10 that same year.
+Those records produced the Locorriere-sung “Sylvia’s Mother,” which went top five in the U.S., reaching No. 5 on the Billboard Hot 100 in 1972, along with “Carry Me, Carrie” and the group’s signature smash “The Cover of ‘Rolling Stone,” sung by Ray Sawyer, which reached the U.S. Top 10 that same year.

 After shortening their name to simply Dr. Hook in the mid-1970s, the band’s commercial fortunes exploded.
 Their hit “Sharing the Night Together” returned them to the U.S. Top 10 in 1978, while their cover of Sam Cooke’s “Only Sixteen” became another chart success.
 A cover of “A Little Bit More” spent five weeks at No. 2 in the U.K., famously held off the top spot by Elton John and Kiki Dee’s duet “Don’t Go Breaking My Heart.”